markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 #### Code for Publishing the message to SNS

-Two simple lines of code are all that we need to publish the message to SNS, and one of them is just retrieving the SNS topic ARN from a Lambda environment variable.
+Two simple lines of code are all that we need to publish the message to SNS.
+One of them is just retrieving the SNS topic ARN from a Lambda environment variable.

 ```
 mySNSTopicARN = os.environ['SNS_TOPIC_ARN']